John Bright MP (1811-1889)

 He was also renowned as a great orator.

-The Archives and Heritage section of Birmingham Central Library has several books about him and reports about meetings he attended and speeches he made.
+The Archives, Heritage and Photography section of the Library of Birmingham has several books about him and reports about meetings he attended and speeches he made.